 Different lenders will have different fees for their small business loans.
 These can include establishment or application fees, ongoing monthly fees, early repayment fees, exit fees: the list goes on.
 While one lender may offer a lower interest rate, you could be paying more overall in loan fees when compare to another lender with a slightly higher interest rate.
 Including any kind of hidden loan fees when comparing monthly repayments will give you a better idea of the true cost of the loan.

 Some lenders (mostly banks) will ask for detailed business plans when applying for small business loans in Australia.
-These documents should include a profit and loss budget, cash flow projections and a basic financial history at the least.
-Some lenders (Moula included) won’t require this kind of documentation; instead, they’ll use business and accounting data to assess risk.
+These documents should include financial statements, such as a profit and loss statement, cash flow projections and a basic financial history at the least.
+Some lenders (Moula included) won’t require this kind of documentation as part of the loan application; instead, they’ll use business and accounting data to assess the risk of lending to an existing business.
 You can use a Cash Flow Forecasting Template as a guide if you’re unsure as to what should be in the plan.

 A New Way to Compare Small Business Loans in Australia

 It can be challenging to compare small business loans in Australia.
 This is because financial institutions, including small business lenders, have presented loan pricing in different ways.
 In early 2019, Moula and a small group of online business lenders introduced SMART Box™, a simple way to compare small business loans in Australia.
 In a nutshell, SMART Box™ is a document that includes key loan elements and pricing metrics.
 These include the Loan Amount, Disbursement Amount, Total Repayment Amount, the expected Loan Term, Repayment Frequency, Total Cost of Credit, Average Monthly Payment, Total Interest Payment (TIP), Annual Percentage Rate (APR), Cents on the Dollar, and Factor Rate.